 Here’s another one for the DIYers!
 Why not re-purpose some wooden creates and transform them into wall storage units?
 The beauty of it is that you can create any combination on the wall that you want!

-If you want the look, but can’t be bothered with the DIY, then check out these Rustic Wood Nesting Crates from Amazon.
+If you want the look, but can’t be bothered with the DIY, you’ll find Rustic Wood Nesting Crates from online stores.

 6) TOY STORAGE UNIT